Shock G, off-kilter Digital Underground leader, dies at 57

 The two artists continued to collaborate, with Shock G co-producing Shakur’s debut solo album, “2Pacalypse Now” (1991), and performing on the single “I Get Around” (1993).
 He later worked with artists including Prince, Dr. Dre, KRS-One and Luniz.

 By many accounts, Gregory Edward Jacobs was born in New York City on Aug.
 25, 1963.
-His mother was a television producer, his father an executive at a computer-management company; they divorced when he was a child, leading him to move frequently across the country.
+His mother was a television producer, his father an executive at a computer management company; they divorced when he was a child, leading him to move frequently across the country.
 He was playing in bands by age 11 and living in New York when rap music emerged in the late 1970s.
 “All of my friends and I sold our instruments to buy mixers and turntables,” he later told the New York Times.

-Shock G was an introverted “technical wizard” adept at arranging samples, said Digital Underground co-founder Jimi Dright, known as Chopmaster J. The two met when Dright was buying equipment at a music store in San Leandro, Calif., where Shock G was working, and formed their hip-hip group in 1987.
+Shock G was an introverted “technical wizard” adept at arranging samples, said Digital Underground co-founder Jimi Dright, known as Chopmaster J. The two met when Dright was buying equipment at a music store in San Leandro, Calif., where Shock G was working, and they formed their hip-hip group in 1987.

 “Digital Underground is an umbrella organization — probably a brightly colored one covered with polka dots and stripes, given the band’s playful personality — under which an ever-changing cast of characters, both fictional and real, congregate to make the kind of music that would make Scrooge laugh, if he were not too busy dancing,” James Bernard wrote in a 1991 article for the Times.
 “This sense of humor, and of the absurd, makes hip-hop — the most urgent music of the times — into something irresistibly fun as well.”